MayerT1/ee_agent/README.md

   API — do this at https://console.cloud.google.com/earth-engine/configuration?project=YOUR-PROJECT-ID).

-⚠️ **Gotcha:** `GOOGLE_CLOUD_PROJECT` in `.env` needs the project **ID** (the short string, e.g. `gedi-vit`), not the numeric project number (e.g. `712257425884`).
+⚠️ **Gotcha:** `GOOGLE_CLOUD_PROJECT` in `.env` needs the project **ID** (the short string, e.g. `project`), not the numeric project number (e.g. `123456789`).
 The numeric ID gets far enough to hit the Earth Engine API, then fails with "Project not registered" because EE resolves that to the ID string internally.
 Use the ID string from the start.